 It Takes a Village

-You might not be so delighted with it, but in order to have a happy, healthy, thriving bee colony, you will need happy neighbors.
+You might not be so delighted with it, but in order to have a happy, healthy, thriving bee colony, you will need happy neighbours.
 And the best way to ensure that they are happy is by using preventative measures.

 But if you can’t contact every single person and word travels, don’t worry.
 Usually, telling people that you’ve been beekeeping for however many months without any issues will quell their initial worries.